By MC Galang and Ian Urrutia

 The chorus to Japanese rapper Miyachi’s latest single is a dead-tone repetition of “毎日,” which translates to “every day.”
 Its graphic music video depicts Miyachi’s daily routine as a typical grunt, working with and for other corporate slaves in a fast-developing Japan, its economy—now the third-largest in the world—successfully rebuilt from the aftermath of World War II.
 While skill and technological development are critical to this economic growth, the Japanese workforce is also driven by one defining concept: loyalty (or at least an overt show of it), which was incentivized with lifelong job security, mainly.

 Diligence and loyalty endured, with tremendous sacrifices.
-For many, it meant an uneven or loss of work-life balance and for others, being inflicted with serious ailments atypical of young people, such stroke or heart failure.
-In the most extreme of cases, death.
+For many, it meant an uneven or loss of work-life balance and for others, being inflicted with serious ailments atypical of young people, such as stroke or heart failure.
+In extreme cases, death.
 Initially dubbed as “occupational sudden mortality,” it became a phenomenon so grim and pervasive in Japanese culture, it had its own word: karoshi 過労死.

-In the end, Miyachi’s character slowly turned into a shell, deteriorating into a seemingly inevitable fate even before he made a deadly turn.
+In the end, Miyachi’s character slowly turned into a shadow of who he once was, deteriorating into a seemingly inevitable fate even before he made a deadly turn.
 “Mainichi” is a cautionary tale of success replete with irreversible consequences.

 ‘黄金屋’ – PO8 & Joy Ginger (CN)